benchristel/verse/docs/faq.md

 roadblocks for the novice who just wants to do a very basic thing.

-However, Verse is also designed with professionals in mind, which means that the programming interface must not cause maintenance problems as applications grow in complexity, *even if the interface is used naïvely*.
-It's always possible for a professional programmer to build better interfaces on top of a deficient one, but the purpose of Verse is to make it so they don't have to.
+However, Verse is also designed with experts in mind, which means that the programming interface must not cause maintenance problems as applications grow in complexity, *even if the interface is used naïvely*.
+It's always possible for a skilled programmer to build a better interface on top of a clunky one, but the purpose of Verse is to make it so they don't have to.
 Or, to put it another way—the interface should make good design easy, and maybe even inevitable.